Hobonichi Techo Planner Review

 This is a third party cover for the Hobonichi Techo A6.
 It also has the clear plastic cover on cover which is from Hobonichi.

-But the good news is that there are so many fun covers available for this planner.
+The good news is that there are so many fun covers available for this planner.

-And others are available from third party vendors.
+Some are produced by Hobonichi for each year and others are available from third party vendors.

 Hobinichi Techo Planner Book Walk Through